Ida’s remnants trigger first ever ‘flash flood emergency’ in New York City

 In the hour leading up to 9:51 p.m., Central Park had received 3.15 inches, the Weather Service reported, the most ever recorded there in a single hour.
 Another weather station in Manhattan registered 3.76 inches in an hour.

-Before the flash flood emergency was issued in New York City, Newark had also been placed under the same alert after it received 3.24 inches of rain in one hour.
+Before the flash-flood emergency was issued in New York City, Newark had been placed under a similar alert after it received 3.24 inches of rain in one hour.
 That one-hour rainfall, its most on record, is expected to occur only once every 200 to 500 years.

-Newark had received a total of at least 7.2 inches on Wednesday, its wettest day in 90 years of record-keeping, according to Greg Diamond, a meteorologist for FOX Weather.
+Newark had received at least 7.2 inches on Wednesday, its wettest day in 90 years of record-keeping, according to Greg Diamond, a meteorologist for FOX Weather.

 As the torrents poured down, social media photos and videos dramatic scenes of floodwaters swamping the infrastructure of the city and surrounding areas.
 Floodwaters entered Newark Airport.